-Thank you for having your pet spayed/neutered at the San Antonio Humane Society (SAHS) or the Brooks Spay/Neuter Clinic.
+Thank you for having your pet spayed/neutered at the San Antonio Humane Society (SAHS).
 This operation helps decrease the number of unwanted pets in our city as well as improves your pet’s chances for a longer, healthier life.
-We strongly recommend that you establish a relationship with a full-service veterinary clinic to ensure your pet gets continued healthcare, including vaccine boosters, deworming, and all health issues NOT directly related to this surgery.
+We strongly recommend that you establish a relationship with a full-service veterinary clinic to ensure your pet receives continued healthcare, to include vaccine boosters, deworming, and all health issues NOT directly related to this surgery.

 San Antonio Humane Society, 4804 Fredericksburg Rd.

 9:00 am to 3:00 pm Monday - Friday

 9:00 am to 2:00 pm Tuesday - Saturday